karla3jo/Group-LeaderTracker/README.md

 ## How to use
 Just run the .exe file at *x64/Release* directory from any version (group_leader_traker or exponential_group_leader_traker) in command line as: **chosen_version.exe path_to_your_video_file.avi**

-If you want to edit any of the source code, open the desired version of the project in Visual Studio and add the corresponding .prop files --for DLib and OpenCV-- to your project path by importing the contents of *libraries* directory.
+If you want to edit any of the source code, open the desired version of the project in Visual Studio and add the corresponding .prop files --for OpenCV and DLib-- to your project path by importing the contents of *libraries* directory.

 In case you are willing to prepare ground truth to validate your experiments, just remember to uncomment the corresponding section in the main files of group_leader_traker and exponential_group_leader_traker.
 Adapt the frame sampling rate to your own needs.